Real-Life Open Adoption Stories

 Adrianne decided on an African American married couple with a strong faith foundation to parent her son.
 “I felt nothing but warmth and love from the adoptive couple I chose.
 Both Doug and Cheryl, they just embraced me.
 It just felt like family.
 I’m so glad Cheryl is my son’s mom.
 One of the greatest things a parent could ever do is place their child into the hands of someone else to honor and love and care for them,” she says.

 She continues, “I often have people ask me, will I go and get my son.
 I wouldn’t because he has great parents who love him and care for him.
 I wouldn’t want to break the heart of two people who have raised him.
 Being able to see my son in the flesh, touch him, hear him laugh, see him smile.
 I can get on a plane and go see him and just see his smile and I’ll be alright.”
 Today, Adrianne visits her son and his family every year in Atlanta for his birthday.

-On Lifetime Adoption’s website, you can watch videos of birth mothers sharing their adoption story.
-All of these young women made the brave choice of adoption.
-The stories of adoption are a real-life glimpse at what open adoption is like today.
-We hope that watching their videos will help give insight and perspective as you begin your own adoption process!
+These open adoption stories provide a real-life glimpse at what open adoption is like today.
+We hope that watching their videos will give you insight and perspective as you begin your own adoption process.

 Are you thinking about placing a child for adoption and would like to find adoptive parents for your child?
 Know that it’s never too late to choose adoption.
 Lifetime has had birth mothers start an adoption plan from the hospital in the early stages of labor.
 You could even wait to begin adoption until after your baby is born.
 The choices are yours!